Texas Gov. Abbott sends miles of cars along border to deter migrants

 Homeland Security Secretary Alejandro Mayorkas also said Tuesday that the activities of the agents had been curtailed while investigations were underway.

 “The individuals who are the subject of the investigation are on administrative duties currently,” Mayorkas tweeted.
-“They are not executing their other law enforcement duties and they are not to be interacting with other migrants.”
+“They are not executing their other law enforcement duties, and they are not to be interacting with other migrants.”

 The Biden administration is preparing to nearly double the number of Haitians being deported to Haiti from Texas starting Wednesday, it said, using an emergency provision of the U.S. public health code known as Title 42, which allows authorities to sidestep the usual immigration proceedings.